sagojez/sagojez/content/posts/concurrent-programming-in-scala-part-3.md

 ## Lock-free programming

+Locks, while essential for synchronizing access to shared resources, can sometimes lead to performance overhead.
+In such cases, Atomic Variables come to the rescue, enabling lock-free operations.
+These operations ensure that threads do not get blocked indefinitely without locks.

+Utilizing atomic variables is a vital step towards achieving lock-freedom, though additional considerations are necessary for a complete implementation.

 A lock is a synchronization mechanism used to limit access to a resource that can be used by multiple threads.
 Instead of using a low-level construct such as locking the object's intrinsic monitor, we can avoid it by using `Atomic Variables`.

 > Atomic variables allow us to implement lock-free operations.